 - The supporting IMS network de-multiplexes local bootstrap data channel and remote bootstrap data channel from a SDP media description towards a UE that does not support multiplexing;

-- The supporting IMS network de-multiplexes application data channels from a SDP media description, if the data channels have different endpoints e.g. a P2P application and a P2A application or towards a UE that does not support multiplexing;
+- The supporting IMS network de-multiplexes application data channels from an SDP media description, if the data channels have different endpoints e.g. a P2P application and a P2A application or towards a UE that does not support multiplexing;

+- The supporting IMS network de-multiplexes application data channels associated with stream IDs from an SDP media description, if other application data channels associated with the same stream IDs are already multiplexed in the SDP media description originated by the served UE;

 - The supporting originating IMS network de-multiplex data channels towards remote network if the remote network or remote UE does not support DC multiplexing.